 The third and final week of the program is in Tokyo, with the final day culminating in presenting the progress on these “impossible” projects to their executives at HQ, including a poster session.
 (When we virtualized this entire program during COVID we got abut 5 times greater participation from managers and executives in the audience than the in person presentations!)

-For the past 7 years, I’ve been facilitating a 6 month Global Leadership and Management Development Program for groups of ~20 people from 6-10 countries for globalizing Japanese companies like Kuraray.
-We typically meet for 3-4 separate weeks over this time period.
-Each of the 3 events is held on a different continent.
-When the participants arrive they are strangers from different cultures and many barriers to working together effectively.
-One of the few things that they have in common is that they work for the same company . . . and they have a dream and some ideas about how to transform their company to become truly global.
-By the end of the program they’ve completed 4 “impossible” team projects and presented them in wildly creative ways to their executives.
-In addition to their own transformation, the audience is transformed by their presentations.
-And these strangers have come to care about each other – become family.
+When the participants arrive on day 1 of week 1 they are strangers from different cultures, with many barriers to working together effectively.
+One of the few things that they have in common is that they work for the same company . . .
+AND they have a dream and some powerful, albeit seemingly impossible, ideas about how to transform their organization into a truly global company.
+By the time they graduate they’ve learned that “impossible” is merely difficult, and just means that they don’t YET know HOW to achieve their ideas.
+When they present their team projects at HQ they do so in wildly creative ways, including skits, costumes, demonstrations and audience participation.
+In addition to the transformation of the participants through this experience, the audience is transformed by their creative, informative, and sometimes daring presentations.
+And these “strangers” come to care about each other deeply through this journey together.
 The power of their deep relationships exceeds any positional power in their organization.
 It’s thrilling to be a part of this experience!

 Japan is the #2 consumer economy, the #3 economy by total GDP, and #4 exporter by value of goods.
 With only about 135 million people, Japan is vital to the economic wellbeing of our world.
 Now the population in Japan is flat/declining, and business growth must come from outside of Japan.
 In addition, there is a shortage of workers suited to work abroad, therefore there are strong pressures to include non-Japanese staff in meaningful leadership roles in overseas locations, and even in Japan.